Paiman-Rasoli/quality-assurance-herat-university/README.md

 ### `yarn install-all`

+use to install all depedencies for server and client

 <h3>Server Configuration:</h3>
 <p>1.
 For running backend navigate to qa-backend and install dependencies using <code>yarn add --frozen-lockfile</code></p>
 <p style="margin-top : 4px;">1.1 For starting server <code>yarn start</code></p>